William Langdon

-William Henry Langdon (September 25, 1873 – August 10, 1939) was an American banker, lawyer and Associate Justice of the California Supreme Court from January 4, 1927, to August 10, 1939.
+William Henry Langdon (September 25, 1873 – August 10, 1939) was an American banker, lawyer and politician who served as Associate Justice of the California Supreme Court from 1927 to 1939.
+He previously served as District Attorney of San Francisco during the San Francisco graft trials.

 Education and early career

 Langdon was born near Dublin, Alameda County, California, to Irish immigrants William and Annie Langdon.
 Following the death of Langdon's father in 1875, his mother ran a cattle and wheat ranch.
 Langdon was educated in the public schools and Hayward High School.
 He graduated from the California State Normal School to become a teacher, while also studying law in the offices of future Supreme Court Justice John E. Richards.
 In 1896, Langdon was admitted to the state Bar.
 Langdon served as vice principal and principal at schools in San Leandro, Fresno, and San Francisco, eventually becoming the city's school superintendent in 1902.

 Legal and judicial career

 In November 1905, city voters elected Langdon as district attorney of San Francisco, and in 1907 re-elected him to a second term.
 A popular district attorney, Langdon was nominated by the Independence League as its choice for governor in the 1906 elections.
 Langdon's presence as a strong third party candidacy won over 14 percent of the vote, proving to be a spoiler vote in a tight race between Democrat Theodore A. Bell and Republican James Gillett.
 In 1907, one year after the aftermath of the San Francisco earthquake, Langdon carried out the successful prosecutions both of Mayor Eugene Schmitz and political machine operator Abe Ruef for bribery and extortion, along with special assistants Francis J. Heney, Hiram Johnson and Matt Sullivan.

 After his tenure as district attorney, Langdon entered banking, serving with several banks around Modesto and managing the property his wife had inherited from her first husband.

-In 1913, he served as the head of the State Board of Education.
+In 1913, Langdon was appointed to the State Board of Education by governor Hiram Johnson, his former colleague in the graft trials.
+He was elected president of the board, serving in the latter position until 1915 and the former until 1917.